alexwlchan/alexwlchan.net/src/_drafts/personal-archive-of-the-web.md

 These were web pages I really care about, and I thought I had them saved, but that was a false sense of security.
 I've found issues like this whenever I've used automated tools to archive the web.

-That's why I decided to create my archive manually -- it's much slower, but it gives me the comfort of knowing that I have a good copy of every page.
+That's why I decided to create my new archive manually -- it's much slower, but it gives me the comfort of knowing that I have a good copy of every page.

 [ArchiveBox]: https://archivebox.io/
 [Webrecorder]: https://webrecorder.net/